Superficial Venous Thrombosis

 Migratory phlebitis or migratory thrombophlebitis is superficial venous thrombosis that repeatedly occurs in normal veins.
 It may indicate a serious underlying disorder, such as cancer of an internal organ.
 When migratory phlebitis and cancer of an internal organ occur together, the disorder is called Trousseau syndrome.

 Pain and swelling develop rapidly in the area of inflammation.
 The skin over the vein becomes red, and the area feels warm and is very tender.
 Because blood in the vein is clotted, the vein feels like a hard cord under the skin, not soft like a normal or varicose vein.
 The vein may feel hard along its entire length.

 Doctors recognize superficial venous thrombosis by its appearance.
 Tests are not usually needed, although if people have superficial venous thrombosis above the knee that developed suddenly and not in an area of varicose veins, doctors often do ultrasonography to see if there is a blood clot in the deep veins.

 Most often, superficial venous thrombosis subsides by itself.
 Applying warm compresses and taking an analgesic, such as aspirin or another nonsteroidal anti-inflammatory drug (NSAID), usually help relieve the pain.

 Although the inflammation generally subsides in a matter of days, several weeks may pass before the lumps and tenderness subside completely.
-To provide early relief, doctors may inject a local anesthetic, remove the thrombus, and then apply a compression bandage, which the person wears for several days.
 Sometimes people who have very extensive superficial venous thrombosis are also given heparin or a different anticoagulant to help limit the blood's clotting.